HSLUDEM/DEM_Documentation/docs/source/tutorials/tutorial_1.rst

     generate_plots: true
     save_results: true

-In order to activate the three measures *heating electrification*, *solar PV integration*, and *thermal energy storage*, create the :ref:`scenario configuration file <scenarios>` ``scenarios.yml`` as follows:
+In order to activate the three measures *heating electrification*, *solar PV integration*, and *thermal energy storage*, create the :ref:`scenario configuration file <scenarios>` ``scenarios.yml`` with the following content:

 .. code-block:: yaml

     fossil_heater_retrofit: true
     pv_integration: true
     thermal_energy_storage: true

-For these measures to be implemented, the respective technologies must be adapted as well. *Heating electrification* means the replacement of 80% of currently installed oil boilers and gas boilers with heat pumps. *Solar PV integration* means the use of 80% of the remaining rooftop solar photovoltaic potential. *Thermal energy storage* (TES) refers to the implementation of decentralised TES systems that are charged and discharged via the individual heat pumps.
+Activating these measures requires corresponding adjustments to technology parameters:

+- *Heating electrification* replaces 80% of installed oil and gas boilers with heat pumps.

+- *Solar PV integration* activates the use of 80% of the remaining available rooftop PV potential.

+- *Thermal energy storage* (TES) introduces decentralised storage systems operated in conjunction with individual heat pumps.

-Only technology parameter values deviating from the default values must be provided.
+Only technology parameters that deviate from default values must be specified.
 Create the :ref:`technologies configuration file <technologies_config_file>` as follows:

 .. code-block:: yaml